 The County reports restricted cash and investments in the Debt Service Fund and the enterprise funds.
 Amounts reported in the Debt Service Fund and CSA, Other enterprise fund are restricted for debt service payments.
-Amount reported in the Solid Waste enterprise fund is money set aside based on estimate to cover closure costs and 30 years of postclosure maintenance costs to provide financial assurance once the landfills is closed.
+The amount reported in the Solid Waste enterprise fund is money set aside based on estimate to cover closure costs and 30 years of post-closure maintenance costs to provide financial assurance once the landfills is closed.